HangfireIO/Hangfire.io/pricing/index.md

             <h3>What if I need to change a subscription?</h3>
             <p>
                 Not a problem.
-Just <a href="mailto:sales@hangfire.io">let me know</a>, and I'll create a custom invoice so that you only pay the difference.You'll never be any worse off.
+Just <a href="mailto:sales@hangfire.io">let me know</a>, and I'll create a custom invoice so that you only pay the difference.
+You'll never be any worse off.
             </p>
             <p>
                 You'll receive a confirmation email upon purchase which can be used as an invoice/receipt.